msimms/LibBluetooth/README.md

 Initial focus is on Bluetooth LE devices, but more general Bluetooth support may be added in the future.

 ## Supported Platforms
-* macOS (Objective-C and Swift) - Successfully tested with a heart rate monitor and cycling power meter
+* macOS (Objective-C and Swift) - Successfully tested with a heart rate monitor, cycling power meter, cycling cadence sensor, and cycling radar.
-* iOS (Objective-C and Swift) - Successfully tested with a heart rate monitor and cycling power meter
+* iOS (Objective-C and Swift) - Successfully tested with a heart rate monitor, cycling power meter, cycling cadence sensor, and cycling radar.
 * Windows (C/C++) - Currently in-progress
 * Android (planned)